 Kubernetes is the right choice if you need the flexibility to install and use software with specific version requirements.

-The use of Kubernetes also ensures that your application is cloud service provider agnostic, which can be an important factor over the lifecycle of your application.
+The use of Kubernetes also ensures that your application is cloud service provider agnostic, which can be an important factor in the lifecycle of your application.

 Kubernetes-based applications are well suited to managing functions that require high I/O and network resources.